We are writing the same kind of topics since last week but all these are having different information.

 $ cat /etc/hostname daygeek-Y700

-Method-5 : Check the HostName using /etc/hosts File in Linux
+Method-2: Check HostName using /etc/hosts file

 $ cat /etc/hosts | grep daygeek 127.0.1.1 daygeek-Y700

-Method-8: check the HostName using ProcFS in Linux
+Method-3: Check HostName using ProcFS in Linux

 The proc filesystem (procfs) is a special filesystem in Unix-like operating systems that presents information about processes and other system information.